 Adding a forklift warning light to forklift trucks can also be helpful while traveling narrow aisles in low-light areas.
-The LED DC12-80V, 18W blue safety spotlight from SRS-i, is a forklift warning light that provides maximum visibility and safety.
+The LED DC12-80V, 18W blue safety spotlight from Shelving + Rack Systems, is a forklift warning light that provides maximum visibility and safety.
 With 800 lumens of brightness generated from two LED lights, it can easily be mounted on the rear side of any forklift.

 Post Forklift Speed Limits